Reference

 - Cohort

 - Phased rollout group in the NHS Mounjaro plan.
 Cohort 1 (BMI 40+, 4+ comorbidities) live since June 2025.
 Cohort 2 June 2026.
-Cohort 3 April 2027.
+Later cohorts extend eligibility progressively over up to 12 years; criteria beyond June 2026 have not yet been finalised by NHS England.

 - TA875